Steer Initiative: Steering Education in African Communities

 In addition, the quality of education delivered is poor.
 There is limited access to learning materials such as textbooks, a shortage of teachers, and in many cases supply of poor quality teachers.
 Classrooms and learning conditions are poorly designed, and children also lack access to basic school amenities, such as restrooms, electricity, and water.
 Moreso, the educational systems across many African countries are outdated.

 There is also a growing gap in gender equality in education.
 Many girls are out of school because, in many communities, boy education is prioritized more than girl education.
 Compared to 19% of boys, 23% of girls are out of school, and this gap increases as they progress in age.

 There is, therefore, an urgent need to support child education, make education accessible to all, advocate for quality education, and provision of up to date learning materials.
 We need to empower teachers to train and nurture children, create more conducive environments for learning, and support girl education from primary to tertiary institutions.
 Without quality education, we would be neglecting the future of our continent, Africa.

 At Steer Initiative, we are passionate about education, and as such are currently committed to three core programs to support quality education in Africa.
 Starting from a scholarship fund for girls, to teachers’ empowerment sessions, and back-to-school programs that involve the provision of school supplies to children as well as contributions to the renovation of schools within communities.
-We are therefore calling on stakeholder actors in the development, private, and public sector to partner with us to scale the reach and impact of our work across communities in Africa.
+We are therefore calling on key stakeholders in the development, private, and public sector to partner with us to scale the reach and impact of our work across communities in Africa.

 We would love to hear from you.